For the Lunar New Year, my extended family and I went on vacation to the Philippines, to the beautiful island of Boracay.

 I am eighteen in less than six months.

-We later found out that it would be difficult to find anyone older than in their mid-twenties, because by then most Filipino women are married.
+We later found out that it would be difficult to find anyone older than in their mid-twenties, because by then most women on the island are married.
 So maybe it’s just a difference in culture.
 But I mustn’t be the only one disturbed about randomly taking a young girl and marrying her off to a Korean, much older, man.
 The adults also asked the ladies working in the hotel lobby (including the lady who’d told me I spoke English well).
 They were so kind and friendly and young and pretty, it seemed so wrong to me that we would ask.
 Yet no one was offended.
 They all told us, laughing, that they were single but that a couple of them had boyfriends.
 I felt so uncomfortable.
-Boyfriends that they might end up marrying, instead of old Korean men – maybe richer, yes, but most likely single for a reason – and aside from right or wrong it made me sick imagining I might be one of the girls.
+Boyfriends that they might end up marrying, instead of old Korean men – maybe richer, yes, but people they hadn’t even met before – and aside from right or wrong it made me sick imagining I might be one of the girls.
 After all, I didn’t do anything to be born as a Korean.
 And it’s not even just a matter of nationality, but sometimes circumstances push you to do things you otherwise would not do.

 My sister caught a lizard in the hotel room and wanted to bring it back home.
 The adults said no, because “it has a family and a home and it won’t be happy in cold Korea”.
 I blurted out, “What’s the difference between that and bringing a girl to Korea to marry her off?”

 3. I witnessed several injustices (as subjective as that is), namely how Korean tourist companies treat their local workers unfairly and a lot of the time as lesser beings.
 It made me think of books I’d read of the English in India a hundred years ago.
-I thought for a short instant that colonialism isn’t really dead, and maybe hierarchies are inevitable.
-Of course in another part of the world, a Korean could be the one being treated unfairly, and of that even I have witnessed instances.
+I thought for a short instant that colonialism isn’t really dead.

 Details on my trip coming soon.